stackbit-projects/first-stackbit-test-de2d6/content/pages/about.md

           My favourite things include... travel, walking, talking, reading and eating.
         content: >
-          I've been selling since I was eight years old, when I made clay models for my friends that caught on... everybody wanted one!
+          "I've been selling since I was eight years old, when I made clay models for my friends that caught on... everybody wanted one!
 Made my first website at 12 for a video game and ran tuck shops out of my locker.

           Fast forward and I have four years experience optimising large